TechnicalPursuit/TIBET/doc/markdown/tibet-couch.1.md

 Particularly helpful for TIBET applications which rely on CouchDB for data or TIBET Workflow System functionality.

+The various subcommands are largely self-describing in that they compact, create, list, push an app, remove an app, delete, and query a database respectively.
+See the `EXAMPLES` for more information.

 Required CouchDB parameters such as server URL, database name, and application name are first checked against `ENVIRONMENT VARIABLES`, then against a set of TIBET configuration values.
 If the `--confirm` flag is active (the default) the